- Exfoliating removes dead cells from the skin’s surface to improve its health and appearance.

 Directions

-- Apply the mixture all over the face, avoiding the eyes.
+- Apply the mixture over the face, scrubbing in a circular motion and avoiding the eye area

-- Use a wet washcloth to remove the scrub.
+- Wait 10–15 minutes, then use a wet washcloth to gently remove the scrub

-- If you have very dry skin, apply a moisturizer; for some people, the oil residue from the scrub will be hydrating enough.
+- If you have very dry skin, apply a moisturizer; for some people, the oil residue from the scrub will offer adequate hydration

 Colloidal oatmeal and aloe vera face scrub for sensitive skin

-Colloidal oatmeal is available at pharmacies; you can also make your own at home by grinding plain, non-instant oatmeal into a fine powder in a spice grinder.
+Colloidal oatmeal is available at pharmacies; you can also make your own at home by grinding plain, regular oatmeal into a fine powder in a spice grinder.

 Aloe vera gel has been demonstrated to reduce redness, a common symptom of skin sensitivity.
-If you have an aloe vera plant, extract the gel by cutting off a leaf at its base and squeezing the gel out.
+If you have an aloe vera plant, extract the gel by cutting off a leaf at its base and squeezing out the gel.
 Otherwise, you can purchase 100% aloe vera gel at a pharmacy.

 Ingredients